 Parent contact with school

-There is a member of the Student Support team available at the New Intake Parents Evening who is happy to discuss any concerns about the transition from Primary to Secondary education.
+There is a member of the Inclusion & Intervention team available at the New Intake Parents Evening who is happy to discuss any concerns about the transition from Primary to Secondary education.

 Annual Reviews will be held for students with a Statement of Special Educational Needs or an Educational Healthcare Plan.
 Parents are invited into the school to discuss their child’s provision with the key worker and, if relevant, other external agencies.

 Derbyshire Information Advice & Support Service for SEND (DIASS) previously (Parent Partnership) is an independent service which provides support and advice for parents/carers of children and young people with Special Educational Needs and Disabilities.
 Phone No.: 01629 533668 or email firstname.lastname@example.org.

 If you have any concerns, please contact your Child’s Tutor or Achievement Leader first.
 However, the SENDCO, Mrs Saunders (email@example.com), and members of the team are available.
 If possible, write, e-mail or phone to make an appointment, or leave a message and you will be contacted as soon as possible.

 - British Dyslexia Association

 - Dyslexia Action

 - Umbrella Independent Support Service